CLopMan/IAO-pr-cticas/README.md

 The best models from each approach were used to predict the water level for the next 3 weeks of a reservoir.

+## Practica 2

+Developed a total of 25 models using Altair AI Studio, following three different approaches for classifying flight reviews:
+- Process non-textual data.
+- Process exclusively textual data
+- Process exclusively textual data using sentiment analysis and n-grams.

+In addition, the data was also analyzed using *topic modelling*.

 # Authors
 - [CLopMan](https://github.com/CLopMan)